Live from the Southern Command in sunny South Florida.

 I'm sad to know so many Americans think this is true.

-That's why I want to be president, but instead, what does he do?
+That's why I want to be president.

-He he he goes, he goes into one of these answers as though Mrs. Clinton's got his testicles in a lockbox, and he starts, you know, pussyfooting around, doesn't say anything.
+He goes into one of these answers as oh, Mrs. Clinton's got his testicles in a lockbox.

-Which, as a voter and as an American, makes me think, makes me ask.
+Which, as a voter and as an American, makes me think, makes me ask, perhaps Obama agrees with the guy on this too.

 Maybe Obama does think that we are the evil in the world.

-Maybe he believes that the United States is the problem and Not the solution.
+Maybe he believes that the United States is the problem and not the solution.

 Maybe he agrees with this pastor.